r4victor/tenthousandmeters/content/blog/python_bts_05.md

 STORE_FAST: 2.597s 2.608s 2.625s 2.628s 2.645s
 ```

-Another difference in the implementation of `STORE_NAME` and `STORE_FAST` could theoretically affect the results.
+Another difference in the implementation of `STORE_NAME` and `STORE_FAST` could theoretically affect these results.
 The case block for the `STORE_FAST` opcode ends with the `FAST_DISPATCH()` macro, which means that the VM goes to the next instruction straight away after it executes the `STORE_FAST` instruction.
 The case block for the `STORE_NAME` opcode ends with the `DISPATCH()` macro, which means that the VM may possible go to the start of the evaluation loop.
 At the start of the evaluation loop the VM checks whether it has to suspend the bytecode execution, for example, to release the GIL or to handle the signals.
-I've replaced the `DISPATCH()` macro with `FAST_DISPATCH()` in the case block for `STORE_NAME`, recompiled CPyhon and got similar results.
+I've replaced the `DISPATCH()` macro with `FAST_DISPATCH()` in the case block for `STORE_NAME`, recompiled CPython and got similar results.
 So, the difference in times should indeed be explained by:

 * the extra step to get a name; and
 * the fact that a dictionary is slower than an array.